J.P. Crawford Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.02 team ERA ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.95).

-- Athletics pitchers combine to surrender 83 total home runs at a clip of 1.7 per game (most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (85 total, 1.7 per game).

-- Medina makes the start for the Athletics, his fourth of the season.
-He is 0-2 with a 6.88 ERA and 15 strikeouts in 17 2/3 innings pitched.
+- Waldichuk gets the start for the Athletics, his 10th of the season.
+He is 1-3 with a 6.85 ERA and 39 strikeouts through 46 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Arizona Diamondbacks, when he tossed six innings, allowing three earned runs while giving up three hits.
+- The left-hander's most recent time out came on Saturday against the Houston Astros, when he tossed five innings, surrendering three earned runs while giving up five hits.

-- In three games this season, the 24-year-old has put up a 6.88 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .235 to his opponents.
+- The 25-year-old has an ERA of 6.85, with 7.6 strikeouts per nine innings, in nine games this season.
+Opponents are batting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.